This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • 52% had no idea how to deal with hot flashes.

-• 51% did not prepare to deal with insomnia problems nor do they have sleeping techniques .
+• 51% were not prepared to deal with insomnia problems nor do they have sleeping techniques .

-• 49% did not know how to handle night sweats.
+• 49% did not know how to manage night sweats.

 • 47% were not ready to treat brain fog, depression, anxiety and stress.